ecmwf/open-ecpds/README.md

 >**Note:** All duration values are measured in milliseconds.
 All timestamps are formatted as `yyyy-MM-dd HH:mm:ss.fffffffff`, where `yyyy` is the 4-digit year, `MM` is the 2-digit month, `dd` is the 2-digit day, `HH` is the 2-digit hour (24-hour clock), `mm` is minutes, `ss` is seconds, and `fffffffff` represents fractional seconds in nanoseconds.

+>**Note:** A `TimeStamp` field has been added to all Splunk log entries to ensure log rotation is correctly detected.
+This prevents Splunk from misidentifying rotated files due to identical file headers and avoids missing or duplicated log events.

 The following sections provide a breakdown of the specific fields recorded for each event category:

 #### PRS (Product STatus) Fields